rage/java-programming/data/part-10/3-other-useful-techniques.md

 <!-- Jos tiedämme muuttujien mahdolliset arvot ennalta, voimme käyttää niiden esittämiseen `enum`-tyyppistä luokkaa eli *lueteltua tyyppiä*.
 Luetellut tyypit ovat oma luokkatyyppinsä rajapinnan ja normaalin luokan lisäksi.
 Lueteltu tyyppi määritellään avainsanalla `enum`.
 Esimerkiksi seuraava `Maa`-enumluokka määrittelee neljä vakioarvoa: `RUUTU`, `PATA`, `RISTI` ja `HERTTA`. -->

 If we know the possible values ​​of a variable in advance, we can use a class of type `enum`, i.e., *enumerated type* to represent the values.
 Enumerated types are their own type in addition to being normal classes and interfaces.
 An enumerated type is defined by the keyword `enum`.
-For example, the following `Suit` enum class defines four constant values: `Diamond`, `SPADE`, `CLUB` and `HEART`.
+For example, the following `Suit` enum class defines four constant values: `DIAMOND`, `SPADE`, `CLUB` and `HEART`.

 <!-- ```java